Noice75/GoogleSheetAutomation/README.md

-# GSheet Auto - Article Processor and Organizer
+# GSheet Auto - Article Processor and Organizer.

 A web application that processes news articles, checks their relevance based on category tags, and organizes them into Google Sheets.
 The system includes a crawler for finding relevant articles and a sophisticated article processor for extracting and summarizing content.